 Students in the School of Counseling are required to meet with their advisor every fall and spring during their time as a student at Richmont Graduate University.
-These meetings will occur during one week in September and one week in February.
+These meetings will occur in September and February.
 Students will be unable to register for the upcoming semester until this meeting occurs.
 The advisor meeting required in February will help students meet registration requirements for both summer and fall semesters.